uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ Multi Accounts
   - Cross-account access
   - **Organizations**
+    - Multiple AWS accounts
     - Consolidated Billing : 통합 결제 추구
       - Benefits : Volume discounts, One bill for multiple accounts
+      - ex) A company has multiple AWS accounts that include compute workloads that cannot be interrupted.
+The company wants to obtain billing discounts that are based on the company's use of AWS services.
+      - ex) Allows users to create new AWS accounts, group multiple accounts to organize workflows, and apply policies to groups of accounts
+      - ex) A company wants to migrate its on-premises workloads to the AWS Cloud.
+The company wants to separate workloads for chargeback to different departments. -> Consolidated billing and Multiple AWS accounts will meet these requirements.
     - Root, OU(Organizational Units), Policy
     - Can be used at no additional cost